MaxCL/Noise_shaped_synchrony_FHN_network/README.md

 sudo apt-get install -y texlive-latex-extra texlive-fonts-recommended dvipng cm-super
 ```

+This is system-wide installation.
 If you prefer not to install LaTeX, disable it in your notebook or in `figures_lib.py`:

 ```python
 import matplotlib as mpl